Bears vs Vikings Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Chicago vs. Minnesota Odds

-Remi is pouring through loads of data points on each player.
-In fact, anytime the Chicago vs Minnesota trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme temps can often follow normal, predictable betting trends.
+Remi is pouring through tons of data on each line.
+In fact, anytime the Chicago vs Minnesota trends are analyzed, there’s always several intriguing observations to key in on.
+Not to mention games played at extreme hostile environments almost always follow normal, predictable betting trends.

 Chicago vs Minnesota Live Odds